alicel/subset-strategy-simulations/simple/README.md

 ## Simulation Model

 The simple simulation models:
-- **Workers**: Single-threaded processes that handle one subset each
+- **Workers**: Multi-threaded processes that handle one subset each
+- **Threading**: Each worker can have 1 or more threads (configurable)
-- **Sequential Processing**: SSTables within a subset are processed in file order
+- **Sequential Processing**: All threads within a worker consume SSTables from their subset in original order
+- **Load Balancing**: Items are assigned to the earliest available thread within each worker
 - **Concurrency Control**: Maximum number of workers running simultaneously
 - **Event-Driven**: Virtual time advances based on worker completion events

-This provides a simplified but accurate model for understanding the impact of worker concurrency on overall migration time.
+This provides a flexible model for understanding the impact of both worker concurrency and threading on overall migration time.
+The original single-threaded behavior is preserved when `threads_per_worker=1` (default).